enzox0/Full-Cloudflare-Powered-Hosting-Stack-Docker-Nginx-Tunnels/README.md

 - **Backend**: RESTful API built with Express.js
 - **Infrastructure**: Docker containerization with Docker Compose
 - **Web Server**: Nginx reverse proxy for serving static files and routing API requests
+- **Internet Access**: Cloudflare Tunnel for exposing local services to the internet securely

 The application showcases a clean separation between frontend and backend, with the frontend making API calls to the backend through a reverse proxy.
+The application can be accessed locally or exposed to the internet using Cloudflare Tunnel.

 ## 🛠 Technologies Used